Can You Smoke Magic Mushrooms? (Bad Idea)

 Magic mushrooms are one of the most popular psychedelic drugs.
 They’re commonly consumed orally along with food to mask the taste, as most people don’t enjoy them on their own or can’t stomach the flavor.

-Since many other drugs — including other psychedelics — can be smoked, some shroom users wonder if their psychedelic of choice can be inhaled too.
+Since many other drugs — including other psychedelics — can be smoked, some shroom users wonder if their favorite psychedelic can be inhaled too.

-This article will explain the risks involved with smoking shrooms and a variety of reasons you should avoid this delivery method.
+This article will explain the risks of smoking shrooms and why you should avoid this delivery method.

 Can You Smoke Magic Mushrooms?

 The short answer to this question is, yes, you can smoke magic mushrooms.
-However, whether you can and whether you should are two different questions entirely.
+However, whether you can and whether you should are two different questions.

 It’s possible to smoke magic mushrooms by grinding them into a powder and smoking them alone or mixing them with tobacco or marijuana.
 However, it’s not recommended.